How to Succeed in a Panel Interview: 5 Tips to Know in 2025

 2. Remember, this is your career decision, too.

 Set an intention of making the right career decision for you, just as panel members will be focused on finding the right candidate.
-In the midst of presenting your qualifications, delivering a presentation, or performing a task, look for opportunities to ask your prepared questions.
+While presenting your qualifications, delivering a presentation, or performing a task, look for opportunities to ask your prepared questions.

 3. Make eye contact with each panel member.